someshfengde/ride_estimate_app/README.md

 ### Highlights
 - New dark, cinematic interface engineered for Indian metros with quick route presets.
+- Multi-stop pickup planning with intelligent recommendations tuned to Bengaluru, Mumbai, and Delhi.
 - Smart insights that automatically surface the cheapest, fastest, and most premium choices.
 - Anonymous user recognition backed by Vercel Postgres, keyed off the visitor’s IP (uses the Vercel Edge geo headers when available).
+- Server-side aggregation against Uber, Ola, and Rapido APIs (with graceful simulation fallback when keys are missing).
 - Built with Next.js App Router, React Hook Form, and Tailwind CSS (v4).

 ---